Prince Edward County, Ontario: Theatre

-Wineries, distilleries, and cider

-Prince Edward County is home to many wineries, distilleries, and hard-cider companies.
-These include; Amanda's Vineyards, Black Prince Winery, Broken Stone Winery, Chadsey's Cairns Winery, Cape Winyard, Casa-Dea Estates Winery, Closson Chase Winery, County Cider Company, Del-Gatto Estates Ltd. Devils Wishbone Winery, Domaine Darius, Exultet Estates, Grange of Prince Edward Estate Winery, Gravel Hill Vineyards, Half Moon Bay Winery, Harwood Estate Wineyard, Hillier Creek Estates, Hinterland Wine Company, Hubbs Creek Vineyard, Huff Estates Winery, Karlo Estates, Keint-he Winery & Vineyard, Lacey Estates Winery, Lighthall Vineyards, Norman Hardie Winery, Rosehall Run, Sandbanks Winery, Stanners Vineyard, Sugarbush Vineyard, Thirty Three Vines Winery, Three Dog Winery, Trail Estate Winery, Traynor Family Vineyard, and Waupoos Estates Winery and Vineyard.
+Barn Quilt Tour

+The region is known for its quilt trail of painted wooden or metal quilt squares hung on local buildings.

 Sports

 Hockey

+Howie Dowdle receiving the top scorer award in his record setting season with the Wellington Dukes.

 Wellington Dukes, located in the village of Wellington, 15 kilometers west of Picton in Prince Edward County, are a prominent fixture in the II-tier league.
 Over the past twelve seasons, the Wellington Dukes consistently secure top positions in their league.

 The Prince Edward Community Centre at 375 Main Street serves as the home arena for the Picton Pirates Junior C Hockey Team, known as the "Patcheyes."
 The Picton Pirates, founded in 1989, participate in the Eastern Ontario Junior C Hockey League.

-Picton claimed the 2011 Empire "B" Junior C Championship by defeating the Amherstview Jets 4–3 and the defending champions, Napanee Raiders, 4–2 in best-of-seven series.
-In 2013, the Pirates added to their legacy by winning the Ontario Hockey Association's Schmalz Cup, solidifying their Junior C supremacy in the province with a five-game victory over the Essex 73's.

 Sailing

 Prince Edward County boasts over 500 kilometers of shoreline, offering numerous sheltered harbors and boating facilities.
 The region's rich sailing history is preserved at the Mariners Park Museum in South Marysburgh.
 Additionally, Picton is home to the Archives and Collections Society which houses an extensive collection of documents related to the Great Lakes, maritime history, and navigation.

-The Prince Edward County Yacht Club, situated in Picton Harbour, offers a junior sailing program for youngsters aged 10–18, utilizing monohull dinghies for on-water instruction.
+The Prince Edward County Yacht Club, situated in Picton Harbour, offers a junior sailing program for children aged 10 to 18, utilizing monohull dinghies for on-water instruction.
 The program is led by CYA certified instructors, and so successful participants receive CYA certificates.

 For those seeking sailing adventures, County Sailing Adventures provides daily cruises departing from Waupoos Marina, offering access to some of the finest freshwater sailing grounds globally.
 Visitors can sail to the edge of the Marysburgh Vortex or anchor off Little Bluff for lunch and a refreshing swim.